 In addition to adding index terms to a record, broad concepts are also "indexed" with a classification system known as CABICODES.
-The CABICODES are a hierarchical list of classification codes that divide the subject coverage of the Global Health and CAB Abstracts databases into 23 major sections.
-Not all the CABCODES apply to the Global Health database, but some can be useful.
-Each CABICODE section then includes a series of codes that divides that subject into more specific subjects.
+The CABICODES are a hierarchical list of classification codes that divide the subject coverage of the CAB Abstracts database into 23 major sections.
+Each section then includes a series of codes that divides that subject into more specific subjects.
 The codes themselves are typically used to code for subjects which would be difficult to describe with keywords alone.
-The area of Food Science, for example, has its own set of codes as shown below.
+The area of Forestry, for example, has its own set of codes as shown overleaf.